-Vital statistics: Almost 10,000 full-time undergrads, and around 4,500 postgrads.
-Excellent graduate employment record.
-Still concentrates on science and technology, but has also branched out into modern languages and international studies, education, management, and social, sport and medical sciences, with strong links to business, the professions, the public services, and the voluntary sector.
+Vital statistics: Over 10,000 full-time undergrads, and around 4,500 postgrads.
+Fairly evenly split between male and female students.
+Still concentrates on science and technology but has branched out into modern languages and international studies, education, management, and social, sport and medical sciences.
+One of the highest completion rates in the UK at 93 per cent.

 Glittering alumni: Justin King, CEO of Sainsbury's; Neil Holloway, vice president, Microsoft International; Steve Borthwick, former England rugby captain; DJ "Dr" Neil Fox.

 Alternative prospectus: None available as yet but check out the posts in The Student Room for answers to any questions you may have.

 - 1 Oxford is the least affordable city in the UK, where houses cost 11 times local salaries